timbru31/cordova-plugin-lottie-splashscreen/README.md

 ##### Caveats

 With v0.6.0 and newer only **cordova >= 9.0.0** and **cordova-ios >= 5.0.0** are supported.
+You need to specify a valid SwiftVersion (minimum is 4.2) in your `config.xml` (see https://cordova.apache.org/docs/en/latest/config_ref/)

 If you can't upgrade please stick to v0.5.X.

 #### Android